Blimeo/unidonut/README.md

 #### Setup
 - Install Node.js and then install yarn with `npm install --global yarn` if you haven't already.
 - `yarn install` to install project dependencies (first-time)
+- Install Golang if you haven't already for backend
 - Recommended: Use VS Code for development, it integrates perfectly.

 #### Running the dev server
-`yarn start` in root directory to run dev, eventually this will become a monorepo for frontend and backend
+`yarn start` in root directory to run dev, eventually this will become a monorepo for frontend and backend `go build` in `/backend` and then `./unidonut` for it to start listening on :8000.
+TODO: automatic environment variable configuration

 #### Roadmap:
 - Create login system + user profile interface